 We visited in May and at the time there is a ‘Patio Festival’ where everyone fills their courtyards with colourful flowers and pots.
 Also in May is the annual fair – huge crowds, lots of stalls and lights and a funfair!
 There were beer tents, lots of Flamenco and some yummy food on offer.
 A real experience.

-- Tapas and Flamenco – both are big in Cordoba.
+Both are big in Cordoba, so why not combine some food with a Flamenco show.
 There are many Flamenco theatres in the city, which are a great way to experience this amazing tradition, including Tablao Flamenco El Cardenal and Carmen Gastroflamenco.

-- The bullfighting museum – Cordoba has bullfighting in its DNA – with a rich history of legends and culture.
-I’m not a fan of bullfighting, but I found the museum interesting and helped me understand some other points of view.
+Cordoba has bullfighting in its DNA – with a rich history of legends and culture.
+I’m not a fan of bullfighting, but I found the museum interesting and helped me understand some other points of view (but didn’t change my mind).